 1) Did anyone who was alive at the same time as Jesus write of him?
 Yes.

 2) Did anyone actually write about him during 30-33AD, the years when he was supposed to be someone that people had heard of?
-Nothing of that kind exists, to the best of anyone's knowledge, but that is no real surprise.
-You'll see why in a moment.
+Nothing of that kind exists, to the best of anyone's knowledge, but that is no real surprise, and I'll explain why that doesn't disturb historians.

 Let's be specific:

 1) Who was it that lived at the same time as Jesus and wrote of him?
 The first to do so was St Paul.
 He was a younger (probably) contemporary of Jesus, and a 'secondary source', as historians call it.
 He was initially independent - the first to write as a (former) non-Christian who had heard of Jesus and was opposed to the Jesus movement.
 See my Paul blog about this evidence.
 Future blogs will deal with other early Christian writers who could controversially have been alive in Jesus' lifetime, but the point of this present blog series is to rely on evidence that even reasonable sceptics generally find themselves in agreement with, and for that reason this series will focus on the generally accepted fact of having letters written in the 50s by St Paul.